sciactive/nephele/packages/nephele/README.md

 # Mounted Adapters and Authenticators

 You can mount adapters and authenticators to different points in the namespace by providing an object whose keys are the mount points instead.
-There must always be an adapter mounted at the "/" mount point.
+There must always be an adapter and authenticator mounted at the "/" mount point.

 ```js
 import express from 'express';